NHL Draft: Casey Mittelstadt's unique path from high school to likely top 10 pick

 After the season, Mittelstadt took to social media to say that not wining a state title “will go down as the biggest regret of my entire life” but noted “this has been the best year of my life.”

-After the high school season ended, Middelstadt then returned to Green Bay, scoring five more goals and dishing out four more assists over the team’s final eight games.
+After the high school season ended, Mittelstadt then returned to Green Bay, scoring five more goals and dishing out four more assists over the final eight games.
 His USHL total came to 30 points (13 goals, 17 assists) in 24 games.

 “In each rise of competition, Mittelstadt has played well,” Jim Johannson, USA Hockey’s Assistant Executive Director of Hockey Operations, told USA TODAY Sports.
 “He’s a fluid, strong skater who plays with big pace.”